SaadZellag/OmnivoxAPI/README.md

 java -cp OmnivoxAPI-0.0.1-SNAPSHOT.jar Main.java maisonneuve 1234567 password
 ```

-Want to use it for your CEGEP?
+Your CEGEP doesn't show up?
 Refer to the "Implementation" section to contribute to the project.

+## How it works
+It consists of 4 main parts:
+1. A "scraper" to gather all of the data from Omnivox.
+(Using gargoylesoftware)
+2. An "assembler" to convert the HTML content to Java objects.
+3. A "student" to keep all objects.
+4. A "manager" to bind the three aforementioned elements.

 ### Note this jar was built with Java 11